 by Scarlett Baker

 Whilst 2017 saw the fetishisation of concert merchandise, endorsing celebrity world tours such as Justin Bieber’s Purpose Tour, 2018 has paved the way for canonical artists to give a renaissance to their masterpieces.
 That is to say, a physical rebirth in the form of a new medium: on the catwalk, rather than the gallery walls.
 The experiential process has thus changed.
 The question of the gaze is no longer a static union between a spectator entering the gallery space, entering – what seems – almost a two-dimensional experience from the canvas that hangs passively amongst the blank walls of the gallery.
-Instead, the spectator is invited to undergo a stimulating experience, one that offers movement and invigoration as a classical piece is transformed and carried by the movement of two legs simply walking, but commanding global attention.
+Instead, the spectator is invited to undergo a new stimulating experience, one that offers movement and invigoration as a classical piece is transformed and carried by the movement of two legs simply walking, but commanding global attention.

 Whilst few artists would dare to grapple with the ancients of the canon, Koons has boldly stamped his initials alongside that of Rubens, Fragonard, Monet, Bucher and Da Vinci to create ekphrastic handbags.
 His curatorial vision follows alongside creative campaigns such as Raf Simons, Comme des Garçons x MoMa and Virgil Abloh who are paving the industries obsession for collaborations between art and fashion.
-In this process of replication, Koons came under deep scrutiny for the exorbitant price tag that detractors found ridiculous for sublimating an image onto a handbag.
-Yet, they failed to recognise Koons’ ambition with the collaboration.
-He compliments and works towards the demands of both the fashion and art world that that are obsessed by exclusivity and the enticement of ‘limited edition’, changing the DNA of the paintings by offering them a new canvas, and a life beyond four constrained walls.
+In this process of replication, Koons came under deep scrutiny for the exorbitant price tag that detractors found ridiculous for simply sublimating an image onto a handbag.
+Yet, they failed to recognise Koons’ ambition within the collaboration.
+He compliments and works towards the demands of both the fashion and art world that that are obsessed by exclusivity and the enticement of ‘limited edition’, thus changing the DNA of the paintings by offering them a new canvas, and a life beyond four constrained walls.
 But, unfortunately their aren’t six billion Mona Lisa’s to go around the world, so if we can’t get the original, then a handbag is good enough.